Langevåg

-Langevåg or Langevågen is the administrative center of Sula Municipality in Møre og Romsdal county, Norway.
+Langevåg is the administrative center of Sula Municipality in Møre og Romsdal county, Norway.
 The village is situated at the end of the road on the north side of the island of Sula, about 7 km northwest of the village of Mauseidvåg.
 The village lies across the Borgundfjorden from the city of Ålesund.
-It is also the hometown of local hero, Noralf.
 There is a passenger ferry from Langevåg to Ålesund which takes approximately 7 minutes.
 Driving by car to the city is about a 25-minute drive on the nearby European route E39 highway, and the public bus may take up to 1 hour.